qntm/greenery/README.md

 Constructor for an `fsm` object, as demonstrated above. `fsm` objects are intended to be immutable.

 `map` may be sparse.
-If a transition is missing from `map`, then it is assumed that this transition leads to an undocumented "oblivion state" which is not final and does not appear when the FSM is printed out.
+If a transition is missing from `map`, then it is assumed that this transition leads to an undocumented "oblivion state" which is not final.
+This oblivion state does not appear when the FSM is printed out.

 Ordinarily, you may only feed known alphabet symbols into the FSM.
 Any other symbol will result in an exception, as seen above.
 However, if you add the special symbol `fsm.anything_else` to your alphabet, then any unrecognised symbol will be automatically converted into `fsm.anything_else` before following whatever transition you have specified for this symbol.